YungShengLu/LASS/Get_Latest_PM2.5/README.md

 ##Description

-###Retrieve the latest PM2.5 data from measurement 'airbox' / 'lass' for each Device_ID and store it as CSV files .
+###Retrieve the latest PM2.5 data from measurement 'airbox' and 'lass' for each Device_ID and store it as CSV files every 5 minutes .

-This program retrieves latest PM2.5 data for each device stored in database:'PM25',measurement:'airbox'/'lass' of influxDB .
+This program retrieves latest PM2.5 data for each device stored in database:'PM25',measurement:'airbox'and'lass' of influxDB .

-Output is a CSV file that stores the latest PM2.5 data from measurement 'airbox' / 'lass'according to user's cmd .
+Output is a CSV file that stores the latest PM2.5 data from measurement 'airbox' and 'lass' .

 It sets up folders './Latest_PM2.5' (if these folder don't exist)to keep output CSV file.

+###The output :
+		'./Latest_PM2.5/airbox.csv' and './Latest_PM2.5/lass.csv'

-###The format of output file :
+###The format of output :
 ###"'Device_id','Latest PM2.5','time'"
 e.g.
 ```shell